-Suzanne Lenhart is a Chancellor’s Professor and the James R. Cox Professor of Mathematics the University of Tennessee, Knoxville, and is the Associate Director for Education and Outreach at the National Institute for Mathematical and Biological Synthesis (NIMBioS, funded by the National Science Foundation).
-She is currently also a member of the UT Center for Wildlife Health.
+Suzanne Lenhart is a Chancellor’s Professor and the James R. Cox Professor of Mathematics the University of Tennessee, Knoxville, and was the Associate Director for Education and Outreach at the National Institute for Mathematical and Biological Synthesis (NIMBioS, funded by the National Science Foundation) from 2009-2021.
 She was a part-time member of the research staff at Oak Ridge National Laboratory for 22 years.

 She is a Fellow of the Association for Women in Mathematics, American Mathematical Society, the American Association for the Advancement of Science and SIAM.

 Dr. Lenhart has extensive education and outreach experience.
-She directed the Research Experiences for Undergraduates program in the Department of Mathematics for 15 years and now directs such a program at NIMBioS since 2009.
-She has supervised 22 PhD students and 30 masters students.
+She directed the Research Experiences for Undergraduates program in the Department of Mathematics for 15 years and directed such a program at NIMBioS for 12 years.
+She has supervised 33 PhD students and 36 masters students.

-She was President of the Association for Women in Mathematics (AWM) in 2001-2003 and is currently the co-president of the Association for Women in Science (AWIS) Tennessee Chapter.
+She was President of the Association for Women in Mathematics (AWM) in 2001-2003 and is currently the treasurer of the Association for Women in Science (AWIS) Tennessee Chapter.

-She is a faculty sponsor for the UT Math Club, SIAM Student Chapter and SACNAS student chapter and directs the UT - NIMBioS STEM Alliance, a partner of the South East Alliance for Persons with Disabilities in STEM.
+She is a faculty sponsor for the UT AWM Student Chapter and SACNAS student chapter and directs the UT partnership in the NSF INCLUDES Alliance: The Alliance of Students with Disabilities for Inclusion, Networking, and Transition Opportunities in STEM (TAPDINTO-STEM).

 For information about the NIMBioS BioCalculus Assessment project and to request a copy of the assessment instrument from Suzanne Lenhart, use this link. http://www.nimbios.org/~gross/BioCalcAssessmentProject2020.html